 - Credit reports only available with the most expensive plan

 Identity Guard is an excellent service for seniors, children, victims of data breaches, past ID theft victims and other groups whose identity is more likely to be stolen.
-The protection service’s most outstanding feature is its scanning platform, which is powered by IBM Watson, a supercomputer which can analyze and learn fraud patterns to warn consumers if they are at high risk of identity theft.
+The protection service’s most outstanding feature is its scanning platform, which is powered by IBM Watson, a supercomputer that can analyze and learn fraud patterns to warn consumers if they are at high risk of identity theft.

 |Individual Plan||Family Plan|